facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ////

 Some blocks may take raw content (and should note this in their documentation) which will avoid further Markdown processing on the content.
+This is done by requiring the content to be an indented code block.
 Due to the way Python Markdown works, these content blocks must be indented to avoid having the HTML processor from altering content.
-Raw content blocks will remove the indentation up to the Markdown tab length (4 spaces by default).
-If they are not indented, they will still be processed, but they may be affected by Python Markdown's HTML processor.
+Raw blocks cannot shield content from all preprocessor transformations, but by requiring the content to be indented code blocks, the content will survive any alterations that a traditional code block would survive.

 ```
 /// html | pre